-As described in the previous chapters, there have been no land use changes recommended in the General Plan Update (GPU) since the Draft PEIR was released in August 2020 or since the Planning Commission public hearing in November 2020.
-This chapter, Project Description, is included in this Recirculated Draft PEIR to provide an easy reference for the details about existing and proposed land use as well as to summarize the proposed policy and implementation actions as refined and supplemented in the proposed GPU.
+As described in the previous chapters, there have been no land use changes recommended in the General Plan Update (GPU) since the original Draft PEIR was released in August 2020 or since the Planning Commission public hearing in November 2020.
+This chapter, Project Description, was included in the Recirculated Draft PEIR to provide an easy reference for the details about existing and proposed land use as well as to summarize the proposed policy and implementation actions as refined and supplemented in the proposed GPU.